Top 6 Books For Getting Started In Apologetics

 Tactics: A Game Plan for Discussing Your Christian Convictions by Greg Koukl

-When we discuss our convictions, what we are doing is offering up an argument.
-We all know arguments can quickly go from logical to emotional.
-In this book, Greg teaches us how to handle discussions in every day settings, think critically about objections that get offered, handle them in a non-offensive manner, and act more like an ambassador for Christ instead of His hammer.
+Talking to people about what we believe can be hard, IN this book, Greg teaches us how to handle discussions in every day settings and think critically about objections that get offered.
+He also shows us how to handle them in a non-offensive manner and act more like an ambassador for Christ instead of His hammer.

 On Guard by William Lane Craig